ccecka/p2p_cuda/README.md

-For details on this project and its development, go to visit https://sites.google.com/site/e205brianesmailp2p/
+For details on this project and its development, visit https://sites.google.com/site/e205brianesmailp2p/

 To compile: